cooperalanmyers/GVSU-CIS350-Automotive/docs/high-leveltasks.md

 * Get the seven segment display/display wired to the Pi by breadboard.
 * Complete by 27 October 2021
 * Cooper Myers, Jacob Neiheisel
+### Program Skeleton
+* Creating a base program with our necessary methods drafted.
+* Complete by 10 November 2021
+* Cooper Myers, Jacob Neiheisel
 ### Efficient Calibration
 * After placing system on a flat surface calibrating heading, pitch, and roll.
 * Complete by 15 November 2021